sciZer0/7/v/README.md

 On the Vote Blockchain, there are Automated Donations for donating tokens to people who are contributing to the Vote blockchain.

-Automated Donations are an element of a donation culture.
+Automated Donations are an element of a Creator Donation Culture.

 From the start, the monthly rate of Automated Donations is 0.05% from each public address's balance, and  the donors (Voters) can monthly change the rate by 5%  – either increase or decrease –  through Competitive Quadratic Voting.